Next: 5.4 Logarithms.

 the theorem holds in this case.
 Hence we only need to consider the case

-where and are non-zero.
+are non-zero.
 Since any segment

 can be rotated or reflected to a segment